 Women Writers Online contains full-text editions of more than 100 texts by English and American women published between 1500 and 1830.
 It also includes introductory essays written by contemporary scholars about Renaissance women writers, their texts, and related topics.
 The site also includes links to other textual databases, and a collection of syllabi.

-Women's and gender studies video online contains films covering the study of gender, feminism, women's history, media studies, and politics.
+Women's studies video online contains films covering the study of gender, feminism, women's history, media studies, and politics.
 The films address issues of social justice, gender/sexual identity, gay and lesbian studies, and provide insights into the contributions of women to history, culture, and society.
 The collection is global in scope.